 The Group manages its operations on a centralised basis.
 For this reason, the Company's directors believe that further key performance indicators for the Company are not necessary or appropriate for an understanding of the development, performance or position of the business.
-The performance of the Group's mortgage lending operation, which includes the Company, is discussed in the Paragon Banking Group PLC Annual Report, which does not form part of this Report.
+The performance of the Group's mortgage lending operation, which includes the Company, is discussed in the 2022 Annual Report of Paragon Banking Group PLC, which does not form part of this Report.